monarch-initiative/mondo/docs/developer-guide/repair-obsoleted-classes.md

-# Repair obsoleted classes

-## Repair axioms pointing to deprecated classes with their replacement class using Robot
+# Repair axioms pointing to deprecated classes

+## Introduction:

+If an equivalent axiom uses a class that has been obsoleted, this workflow allows you to update the obsoleted class with the replacement class (indicated using the [term replaced by](http://purl.obolibrary.org/obo/IAO_0100001).
 Generic instructions for ROBOT repair are [here](http://robot.obolibrary.org/repair).

-If an equivalent axiom uses a class that has been obsoleted, this workflow allows you to update the obsoleted class with the replacement class (indicated using the [term replaced by](http://purl.obolibrary.org/obo/IAO_0100001).

 This situation can arise in a number of different ways, such as: